-The Series 2008A Notes are being issued pursuant to the Loan Program Statutes, the Supplemental Public Securities Act and the State Resolution.
+The Series 2008B Notes are being issued pursuant to the Loan Program Statutes, the Supplemental Public Securities Act and the State Resolution.
 The Loan Program Statutes authorize the Treasurer to issue tax and revenue anticipation notes from time to time to accomplish the purposes of the Loan Program Statutes.
-The Treasurer may, and currently expects to, issue Parity Lien Notes as discussed in "Parity Lien Notes" below.
+The Treasurer may, and currently does not anticipate the need to, issue additional Parity Lien Notes as discussed in "Parity Lien Notes" below.